dgatlin/DL-Recommendation-System/README.md

 ## Special Note
 Spark is able to deal with much bigger work loads than most options.
 If your data is larger than 1TB, Spark is probably the way to go.
 However, [Dask](https://www.dask.org/) might also not be the best suited tool for the project.
-There are other Pythonic solutions for Big Data, such as[Ray](https://www.ray.io/) and [Modin](https://modin.readthedocs.io/en/stable/), [Vaex](https://vaex.io/) and [Rapids](https://rapids.ai/); all have their pros and cons.
+There are other Pythonic solutions for Big Data, such as [Ray](https://www.ray.io/) and [Modin](https://modin.readthedocs.io/en/stable/), [Vaex](https://vaex.io/) and [Rapids](https://rapids.ai/); all have their pros and cons.
 But with more than 1TB of data, Spark is probably the best option.